International divorce advice

 - If your spouse lives outside the UK and there may be issues in tracing them or debate about where to get divorced.

 There may be other circumstances where an ‘expat divorce’ or international divorce law applies.
-There are some complex legal issues to consider so it always best to take advice from an experienced expat divorce solicitor familiar with international divorce issues.
+There are some complex legal issues to consider so it always best to take advice from an experienced international divorce solicitor familiar with divorce issues across jurisdictions.

-The team of expat divorce solicitors at Woolley & Co
+The team of international divorce solicitors at Woolley & Co

 Most of our lawyers are able to offer advice on international and expat divorce issues, including how to get a divorce in the UK, advice on issues of jurisdiction (whether you would be eligible for an expat divorce), as well as the international relocation of children, or ‘leave to remove’ as it is sometimes called.